1977 National League Championship Series

-The 1977 National League Championship Series was a best-of-five matchup between the West Division champion Los Angeles Dodgers and the East Division champion Philadelphia Phillies.
+The 1977 National League Championship Series was a best-of-five matchup in Major League Baseball’s 1977 postseason between the West Division champion Los Angeles Dodgers and the East Division champion Philadelphia Phillies.
 It was the ninth NLCS in all.
 The Dodgers beat the Phillies three games to one and went on to lose the 1977 World Series to the New York Yankees.